 Bill Babbitt –Brother of an Executed Man

 Bill Babbitt once supported the death penalty.
-He also really trusted in the police, but when he realized that his brother, Manny, could possibly be involved in the death of an elderly woman he was filled with anguish and fear that if he contacted the police, they or the state of California might kill the brother he dearly loved.
+He also really trusted in the police since they were prepared for everything and they even had a police body camera to record every assault, but when he realized that his brother, Manny, could possibly be involved in the death of an elderly woman he was filled with anguish and fear that if he contacted the police, they or the state of California might kill the brother he dearly loved.
 Manny Babbitt, a decorated Marine, had brought the horror of war home with him after two tours in Vietnam.
 He was diagnosed as a paranoid schizophrenic and suffered from post-traumatic stress disorder.
 Bill convinced himself to place his trust in the justice system and that it would recognize the reality of his brother’s mental illness.
 Manny would be held accountable and receive the psychological help that he needed.
 Bill literally led the police to his brother believing that justice would be served and Manny would get the help he needed.
 Bill was certain the state would not kill his little brother.
 He was wrong.
 Bill Babbitt was present at San Quentin prison when at one minute after midnight on May 4th, 1999 the state of California executed Manny.